Cookies Policy

 Disabling/Enabling Cookies

-You have the ability to Accept All, Decline All or Manage Preferences for the use of Cookies from the Cookies Notice that appears, when you view the Website.
-However, we would like you to have the best experience of our Website and it is likely that disabling Cookies will limit the functionality of the CILEX Law School Website and the CILEX Law School Student Area.
+You can Accept All, Decline All or Manage Preferences for the use of Cookies from the Cookies Notice that appears, when you view the Website.
+However, we would like you to have the best experience of our website and it is likely that disabling Cookies will limit the functionality of the CILEX Law School Website and the CILEX Law School Student Area.

 Considerations about Third-Party Sites